 “When I talk to shipping companies, I ask them how they think about transportation,” he said.
 “What are all of these other things that shippers are doing to differentiate themselves in the market?
 That kind of fundamental macro [thinking] is where they need to start.”

-A TMS provides shippers with the ability to more accurately plan routes, manage inventory, track goods, choose the proper mode to move freight on, and offer real-time visibility into the entire shipping process, including overall management of the load and even payment functions.
+A TMS system provides shippers with the ability to more accurately plan routes, manage inventory, track goods, choose the proper mode to move freight on, and offer real-time visibility into the entire shipping process, including overall management of the load and even payment functions.
 But not all companies need or want all this functionality at the current time.
 This is when many fail to future-proof their investment, which can run from tens of thousands to hundreds of thousands of dollars.

 nVision Global, for instance, is constantly upgrading and enhancing its tools with the benefits of new technologies and requirements that are driven through their customer and transportation provider relationships.

 “These developments reflect a portion of our commitment to providing our customers with technology value adds that are designed to improve access to information and reduce overall transportation spend,” Luther Brown, CEO of nVision Global, said.

 Mahajan said that in these cases, it’s important to look for TMS solutions that offer scalability, and that might mean outsourcing these needs.

 Outsourcing grows in popularity

 “As we see more and more companies, especially in the high-tech sector and those that are not in the industrial sector, they are going to these outsourced models,” he said, noting that outsourcing often allows shippers to choose which functionality they need, and offers the ability to turn on additional functionality as business needs change without a second major investment.

 According to Mahajan, a good five-step process to get the ball rolling is to: